 Every effort should be made to resolve a grievance informally with the Police Department.
-In the event that the complainant does not find this procedure acceptable, the complainant can obtain a formal complaint form from the Human Resources Department or by clicking here.
+In the event that the complainant does not find this procedure acceptable, the complainant can obtain a formal complaint form from the Human Resources Department.

 All grievances and reports made to the committee pursuant to these procedures shall be treated confidentially by the committee.
 Information about a grievance will not be released by committee members, except as specified in these procedures or pursuant to a proper request by a governmental agency with valid jurisdiction or pursuant to a valid court order or to his/her legal counsel.

 - Grievances should be presented in writing using the committee’s standard grievance form.
-The complainant can obtain a formal complaint form from the Human Resources Department or by clicking here.
+The complainant can obtain a formal complaint form from the Human Resources Department.

 - The complainant completes the form, listing the type of alleged offense, the name of the alleged offender, and specific facts about the alleged offense (e.g., time, date, location).
 The complainant must sign the complaint form.

 - The complainant files the written complaint with the Human Resources Department or the Police Department.
 Grievances submitted to these departments shall be promptly reported to the committee.